Membership Inference Attack against Large Language Model-based Recommendation Systems: A New Distillation-based Paradigm: Experiments

 \subsection{Analytical Study}

 \textbf{Demonstration of the Necessity of Our Paradigm}.
 We conducted membership inference attacks on several common LLMs (T5, GPT-2 and LLaMA3) using some baselines from our paper, with the results shown in Tables 3 and 4.
-The findings reveal that none of the current popular MIA methods consistently excels across all metrics when applied to LLMs.
-In some cases, the effectiveness of all methods even falls below that of random attacks, such as the F1 score when attacking the T5 model and the AUC when attacking GPT-2 and LLaMA3.
+Most attack metrics are comparable to random attacks (50\%), and some even perform significantly worse, such as the F1 score when attacking the T5 model and the AUC when attacking GPT-2 and LLaMA3.
+Attack methods that show high performance on certain metrics cannot maintain strong attack effectiveness across all remaining metrics.
+These findings reveal that none of the current popular MIA methods consistently excels across all metrics when applied to LLMs.
 This demonstrates the necessity of our work, which aims to establish a new membership inference attack paradigm specifically designed for target models that are essentially LLMs.

 \textbf{Distillation Model Type Selection.} We analyzed the impact of different model architectures on distillation.
 For teacher models, we selected T5-base, GPT-2-medium and LLaMA3-3B, and for student models, we selected T5-small, GPT-2, and LLaMA3-1B.
 When using each teacher model, we employ different student models.
 When distillation is conducted between architecturally heterogeneous models, vocabulary mismatch often leads to distillation failure.
 To address this, we propose vocabulary truncation that prunes the larger vocabulary to match the smaller target vocabulary.